National Yacht Club: 1901 Edward Yacht Club

 The name changed yet again to the Edward Yacht Club, following its purchase by three trustees.

+1931 National Yacht Club

 In 1930 at a time when the Edward Yacht Club was relatively inactive, a committee including the Earl of Granard approached the trustees with a proposition to form the National Yacht Club.

-1931 National Yacht Club

 The Earl of Granard had been Commodore of the North Shannon Yacht Club.
 An agreement was reached, the National Yacht Club was registered at Lloyds, and the Earl of Granard became the first Commodore.

-It obtained a warrant from the Irish Herald of Arms and is the only Yacht Club In Ireland with a warrant to use the State Harp on its Ensign.
+It obtained a warrant from the Irish Herald of Arms and is the only yacht club in Ireland with a warrant to use the State Harp on its Ensign.

 It continues to provide yachting facilities today.

 Other yacht clubs in Dún Laoghaire are the Royal Irish Yacht Club founded in 1831, the Royal St. George Yacht Club founded in 1838 and the Dunlaoghaire Motor Yacht Club founded in 1965.